survivejs/webpack-book/manuscript/developing/01_getting_started.md

 You can display the exact path of the executables using `npm bin`.
 Most likely it points at *./node_modules/.bin*.
 Try running webpack from there through the terminal using `node_modules/.bin/webpack` or a similar command.

 After running, you should see a version, a link to the command line interface guide and an extensive list of options.
-We won't be using most of those, but it's good to know that this tool is packed with functionality if nothing else.
+We won’t be using most of those, but it’s good to know that this tool is packed with functionality if nothing else.

 ```bash
 webpack-demo $ node_modules/.bin/webpack